collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Example- some operating systems do not use dollar signs $ as command line prompts.

 https://help.github.com/articles/which-remote-url-should-i-use
-"the URLs you can use to clone the project onto your computer are available below the repository details:"
 Cloning with HTTPS URLs (recommended), you'll be asked for your GitHub username and password, password caching You can use a credential helper so Git will remember your GitHub username and password every time it talks to GitHub.
 SSH URL git@github.com:user/repo.git